spiral-modules/vault/README.md

 # Vault
-Vault administration panel provides ability use regular application controllers inside security eviroment with set of pre-created visual elements like grids, tabs, forms and other.
+Vault administration panel provides ability use regular application controllers inside security (RBAC permissions) enviroment with set of pre-created visual elements like grids, tabs, forms and other.

 Vault module is based on a set of [Materialize CSS](http://materializecss.com/) styles.